+What both Amir and JMAX do best at is pick and roll defense.
+Houston was killing us on pick and rolls to start the game since we had neither of these two in the game.
 We have several centers / power forwards - but no, they are hardly all the same.
 Each has specific skills, abilities.
 Kwame Brown would have been a great choice to play to guard Ming.
 Only thing, Ming was not in the game.
 Curry messed up big time by starting Brown.

 You know, if Amir sarts, the other team averages around 20 points in the first quarter.
 Yes, one guy can make a difference.
 A huge difference.
 Matter of fact, nobody over the past two seasons has made more of a defensive difference for us vs. Amir.
 Which is why he starts for us, and should have started this game.

 Other than the 1st quarter blunders, we actually got the lead for the very 1st time midway thru the 3rd quarter if I remembered well.
 Somehow, when Stuck went to the bench after getting his 4th foul, Rip came in for him.
 That leaves AI and Rip at the backcourt.
 AI could have played PG like he did towards the end of 1st and some in the 2nd where we managed to clawed back from like 15 pts down to like 4 pts with AI and Rip at the backcourt.
 But NO.....MC has Tay to handle the point.
 And that my friends, caused us this game.
 Bear in mind during the comeback in the 1st half, Tay was on the bench with AA takin his minutes.
 If you wanna play Tay, let him play his natural position.
 This is because AI and Rip was clicking in this game.
 This loss is definitely on MC.